French submarine Pasteur: World War II

 Beginning on 22 March 1940, the division was based at Harwich on the North Sea coast of England.
 On 17 April 1940, the division moved to Dundee, Scotland, to operate in the North Sea in support of Allied forces fighting in the Norwegian campaign as German forces began their conquest of Norway.
 While departing Dundee for her first Norwegian patrol on 18 April 1940, Pasteur collided with Achille, suffering damage to one of her diving planes and one of her propeller shafts.
 She was towed first to Cherbourg, France, and then to Brest for repairs, arriving there under tow by the tug Abeille 4 on 15 June 1940.

 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
 Pasteur was unable to move under her own power as German forces approached Brest.
 To prevent the Germans from capturing her, she was scuttled at Brest at 19:00 on 18 June 1940.
-The Germans later refloated her wreck to clear the berth.
+The Battle of France ended in France's defeat and armistices with Germany on 22 June 1940 and with Italy on 24 June, both of which went into effect on 25 June 1940.
+The Germans later refloated Pasteur′s wreck to clear the berth.